 The Vikings of Helgeland

-The Vikings at Helgeland (Hærmændene paa Helgeland) was written in 1857 and first performed at the Christiania Norske Theater in Oslo on 24 November 1858.
+This play was first performed at the Christiania Norske Theater in Oslo, Norway, on 24 November 1858.
 The scenes take place during the time of Erik Blood-axe (c.
 930–934) in the north of Norway in historic Helgeland.
 The play takes place at a time in which Norwegian society was adjusting from the tradition of Old Norse Sagas to the new era of Christianity.

 Fan of this book?
 Help us introduce it to others by writing a better introduction for it.
 It's quick and easy, click here.